pranaigiri/offlineai-ai-chat-assistant/README.md

 ## ⚠️ Project Status

-This project was built in 2 days, for learning purposes.
-It requires refactoring, optimization, and several improvements.
+This project is in an early development stage and will continue improving with refactoring and optimizations.
 Contributions and suggestions are welcome!

 ### 🌠 Improvements Needed
 - **Realtime Download Progress:** Parse and display the progress of `ollama pull` execution, although progress information is visible in the console.